 Crocker Bar (2312 Crocker), Montrose sports hangout, mostly men, amateur talent contests, strong drinks at good prices, internet jukebox, karaoke, pool games, darts, big patio, free WiFi.

 Crystal (6680 Southwest Fwy), Latino video and dance club in Bellaire, Wednesday and Saturday male dancers, live entertainment and talent shows, drag shows.
 Miss Gay Texas pageants.

-Eagle Houston (611 Hyde Park), men's leather bar/club night, 4pm-2am, big-screen TV sports, garden patio, leather/fetish shop, special holiday parties.
+Eagle Houston (611 Hyde Park), men's leather bar/club night, daily noon-2am, big-screen TV sports, garden patio, leather/fetish shop, special holiday parties.
 At old 611 Club site.